aleph2c/miros-rabbitmq/doc/example.rst

 Building a NetworkedActiveObject With Details
 ---------------------------------------------
+This example will describe a few network details, and some of the mechanisms under the hood.
+If you would rather just look at an example without such detail, look :ref:`here <example-build-a-networkedactiveobject>`.

-First we import the required libraries:
+To build the NetworkedActiveObject we import the required libraries:

 .. code-block:: python